The Complete Guide to Ijen Crater: Blue Fire, Acid Lake, and Natural Wonders

 - Waterproof jacket for unexpected rain

-- Long pants to protect against sulfur exposure
+- Long trousers to protect against sulfur exposure

 - Gas mask (essential for sulfur protection)